EquorumProtocol/Equorum-Protocol/ROADMAP.md

 ## 🎯 Vision

 Equorum is a **governance and staking protocol** on Arbitrum One.
-We have 8 deployed, audited contracts that work.
+We have 8 deployed contracts that work.
 Our focus is making them useful to real people, not building more contracts.

 This roadmap is about **product**, not code.
 It's about users, not features.